jonkster/biot/biot-applications/udp/README.md

-The targetted board should change led colour and also fire a return message to change led colour on the original board (which will respond in kind - basically like a UNIX 'finger war'.
+The targetted board should change led colour and also fire a return message to change led colour on the original board (which will respond in kind - basically like a UNIX 'finger war' but with changing colours :)